A Sumo Logic CloudWatch Source allows you to gather metrics data from an Amazon resource.

 - Before you begin, grant permission for Sumo Logic to list available metrics and get metric data points.
 See Grant Access to Read CloudWatch Metrics for details.

-- On the Manage Collection page, click Add Source next to a Hosted Collector.
+- Click Add Source next to a Hosted Collector.

 - Select AWS CloudWatch.